-(a) Location.
-The following area is a safety zone: All navigable waters, from surface to bottom, of Massachusetts Bay within a 500 yard radius of underwater object, in approximate position 42°24'27'' N, 70°24'14'' W.

-(b) Definitions.
-The following definition applies to this section: Designated representative means any commissioned, warrant, and petty officers of the Coast Guard on board Coast Guard, Coast Guard Auxiliary, and local, state, and federal law enforcement vessels who have been authorized to act on the behalf of the Captain of the Port Boston.

-(c) Regulations.
-(1) The general regulations contained in 33 CFR § 165.23 apply.

-- (2) In accordance with the general regulations in § 165.23 of this part, all vessels and persons are prohibited from entering the safety zone without permission from the Captain of the Port Boston.
-In addition all vessels and persons are prohibited from anchoring, diving, dredging, dumping, fishing, trawling, laying cable, or conducting salvage operations in this zone except as authorized by the Coast Guard Captain of the Port Boston. - (3) All persons and vessels shall comply with the Coast Guard Captain of the Port Boston or designated representative. - (4) Upon being hailed by a U.S. Coast Guard vessel by siren, radio, flashing light or other means, the operator of the vessel shall proceed as directed. - (5) Persons desiring to enter the safety zone may request permission from the Captain of the Port Boston via VHF Channel 16 or via telephone at (617) 223-3201. - (d) Enforcement period.
-This rule will be enforced from 12:00 a.m.
-January 15, 2009, until 11:59 p.m.
-March 14, 2009.
+- (a) Location.
+The following area is a safety zone: All navigable waters, from surface to bottom, of Massachusetts Bay within a 500 yard radius of underwater object, in approximate position 42°24'27.34'' N, 70°27'17.23'' W. - (b) Definitions.
+The following definition applies to this section: Designated representative means any commissioned, warrant, and petty officers of the Coast Guard on board Coast Guard, Coast Guard Auxiliary, and local, state, and federal law enforcement vessels who have been authorized to act on the behalf of the Captain of the Port Boston. - (c) Regulations.
+(1) The general regulations contained in 33 CFR § 165.23 apply. - (2) In accordance with the general regulations in § 165.23 of this part, all vessels and persons are prohibited from entering the safety zone without permission from the Captain of the Port Boston.
+In addition, all vessels and persons are prohibited from anchoring, diving, dredging, dumping, fishing, trawling, laying cable, or conducting salvage operations in this zone except as authorized by the Coast Guard Captain of the Port Boston. - (3) All persons and vessels shall comply with the Coast Guard Captain of the Port Boston or designated representative. - (4) Upon being hailed by a U.S. Coast Guard vessel by siren, radio, flashing light or other means, the operator of the vessel shall proceed as directed. - (5) Persons desiring to enter the safety zone may request permission from the Captain of the Port Boston via VHF Channel 16 or via telephone at (617) 223-3201. - (d) Enforcement Period.
+This rule will be enforced from 11 p.m.
+January 8, 2009, until 11 p.m.
+April 28, 2009.

-Dated: January 14, 2009.
+Dated: March 6, 2009.